clbarnes/ncollpyde/README.rst

     :target: https://github.com/ambv/black

-A python wrapper around a subset of the ncollide rust library
+A python library for spatial queries of points and line segments with meshes. ncollpyde wraps around a subset of the parry rust library (formerly its predecessor ncollide).

 * Free software: MIT License